Duck Hunting Gear You Need to Get Started

 Duck Calls

-A duck call can make the difference between an okay and a great day.
+duck call can make the difference between an okay and a great day.
 Calls are used to signal the location of ducks that are resting or feeding as well as entice flying birds, collectively known as a flock, to land in specific spots.
 Hunters must learn to “speak the language” in order to help guide flying ducks to the spread of decoys, at which point they can put the sounds and sights together and commit to splashing down within range.

 Scouting Apps